ScHARR Information Governance Policy

 Recommended storage

 For each project folder, research groups must only request access for those individuals who have a definite need for access to the contents of that folder.
 There is provision for secure access for people outside of the University when necessary.
-A member of the research group must notify ScHARR DS promptly when a member of staff no longer needs access.
+The IAO must notify Division of Population Health DS promptly when a member of staff no longer needs access.
+See Management of Division of Population Health Resources for further details.

 IT Services manage the regular backup of all University file storage for disaster recovery purposes.